M-FAC: Efficient Matrix-Free Approximations of Second-Order Information: Introduction

-\parhead{The Dynamic Algorithm.} Next, we adapt this approach to SGD optimization, i.e. to precondition stochastic gradients by our estimate of the inverse Hessian.
-In this case, we use the classic idea of bootstrapping the approximation by leveraging previous gradients: the preconditioner at time $t$ is built from gradients obtained during a ``sliding window'' over the last $\Delta \geq 1$ optimization steps.
-This requires a \emph{dynamic} representation, allowing addition and removal of gradients {without full recomputation} of second-order statistics.
+\parhead{The Dynamic Algorithm.} Our main contribution is in extending this idea to preconditioned SGD optimization, i.e. to precondition stochastic gradients by our estimate of the inverse Hessian.
+We start from the classic idea of bootstrapping the approximation by leveraging previous gradients: the preconditioner at time $t$ is built from gradients obtained during a ``sliding window'' over the last $\Delta \geq 1$ optimization steps.
+This requires a \emph{dynamic} representation, allowing addition and removal of gradients \emph{without full recomputation} of second-order statistics.